fchoi0505/Wine_Ratings_Prices/README.md

 ## Challenges and Difficulties Encountered

 This project is filled with challenges that hones and expanded the skillset of the team.
 The first challenge faced was git and its function with how it operated our project management.
 Git was a challenge for us due to the team not coming from a software engineering background, but a core fundamental theme of data science is the ability to problem solve and overcome adversity when least expecting it.
-Another challenge braved by the team was the data, as there was a great deal of variation between the data set years.
-This variation made it difficult to sift through the different data points and determine which points were best to be compare, classify, and analyze.
+Another challenge braved by the team was the data, as there was a great features to choose from from an egineering standpoint.
+This variety made it difficult to sift through the different data points and determine which points were best to be compare, classify, and analyze.
 The data set was a not a data set we scraped ourselves.
 This provided a real world like challenge where the team had to determine data integrity and what model would be best to use for such a data set.
-Additionally there was the challenge of time, just a a real world scenario where a deliverable must be given within a a deadline that is production ready.
+Additionally there was the challenge of time, just as a real world scenario where a deliverable must be given within a a deadline that is production ready.
 Our team endured such a constraint, and just like the Avengers from Marvel we not only rose to meet the challenge but thoroughly succeeded.